Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Conclusion

 \section{Conclusion}

-We presented Budget-Guided MCTS (BG-MCTS), a budget-aware tree-search decoding method for LLMs that conditions both selection and widening on the remaining token budget.
-Across mathematical reasoning benchmarks, BG-MCTS consistently improves accuracy under fixed budgets by inducing a budget-aligned search that explores early and prioritizes refinement and completion as the budget depletes.
+We presented Budget-Guided MCTS (\method), a budget-aware tree-search decoding method for LLMs that conditions both selection and widening on the remaining token budget.
+Across mathematical reasoning benchmarks, with an additional complementary evaluation on UGPhysics, \method\ improves fixed-budget inference by inducing a budget-aligned search pattern: broad exploration early in the search, followed by refinement and completion as the remaining budget decreases.

-Future work includes extending the budget to account for input tokens and reward computation, and exploring budget allocation across multiple reward models and accuracy--cost trade-offs.
+Future work includes extending the budget modeling to account for input tokens and reward-model computation, as well as studying budget allocation across multiple reward models and broader accuracy--cost trade-offs.